 Negotiating a Settlement

 Most personal injury cases are settled out of court.
 Your attorney will negotiate with the at-fault party’s insurance company to reach a fair settlement.
-This process can take time, but it’s important to ensure that you receive compensation that covers medical expenses, lost wages, and other damages.
+This process can take time, but it’s essential to ensure that you receive compensation that covers medical expenses, lost wages, and other damages.

 Going to Trial